rcc-uchicago/user-guide/docs/index.md

 # RCC User Guide

 Welcome!
-This user guide provides information on accessing and using the University of Chicago [Research Computing Center's](https://rcc.uchicago.edu/){:target="_blank"} High Performance Computing (HPC) resources.
+This user guide provides information on accessing and using the University of Chicago [Research Computing Center's](https://rcc.uchicago.edu/){:target="_blank"} High-Performance Computing (HPC) resources.

 ## The RCC Workflow